Kewejuankenobie/Rubik-s-Cube/README.md

 # Rubik-s-Cube
 A virtual rubik's cube with the ability to solve, get a tutorial.
 Made in python.

-Before running, Python 3.10.2 is required at a minimum
+Before running, Python 3.10.2 is required at a minimum.

+This is a running notebook of the Process.

 2/3 Figuring out how to represent cube tiles